-(A Christmas Weekend 2017 “Musings” memories flashback, “Ho!
+(An amended Christmas Week piece that goes back to a 2017 “Musings” memories flashback, “Ho!
 Ho!
-WHOA!” from a few year back.
+WHOA!” .
 These memories grow more dear by the day.
 I hope this Christmas leaves each of you with a memory bank that runneth over…GB)

 Here we are again, Christmas.
 Time again for that annual mad dash for final gifts and groceries, and, for some, final shots at last-second qualifying for Santa’s “Nice” list.
 Good luck with that, guys.